Table of Contents

 - Non-current liability: Contrary to what current liabilities are, non-current liabilities are debts or obligations that are due in over a year’s time.
 They are an important part of a company’s long-term financing.
 Companies take long-term debt to acquire immediate capital to fund the purchase of capital assets or invest in new capital projects.
 These liabilities are crucial in determining a company’s long-term solvency.
 If companies are not able to repay their long-term liabilities, and if they become due, the company is likely to face a solvency crisis.

-- Contingent liability: These are the liabilities that may occur, depending on the outcome of future events.
+- Contingent liability: These are the business liabilities that may occur, depending on the outcome of future events.
 These liabilities are also called potential liabilities.
 Consider this example to understand this better: when a company is facing a lawsuit of $100,000, the company would incur liability if the lawsuit proves successful.
 In case the lawsuit is not successful, no liability would arise.

 In basic accounting standards, a contingent liability is only recorded if the liability is probable (50%+ likely to happen) and the amount of the resulting liability can be reasonably estimated.